gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 	echo date('l jS \of F Y h:i:s A');
 	?>

-Once you have saved this file, the process for pushing the changes involve adding the new file to your git repository, committing the change, and then pushing the code to your OpenShift Enterprise gear:
+Once you have saved this file, the process for pushing the changes involves adding the new file to your git repository, committing the change, and then pushing the code to your OpenShift Enterprise gear:

 	$ git add .
 	$ git commit -am “Adding time.php”